 Protecting your personal belongings, even on a property you don’t own, can save you financial stress if your belongings are stolen or destroyed.
 Here’s what you need to know about renters insurance and the factors that affect your costs.

 Like homeowners insurance, you can add renters insurance to your auto policy or purchase it separately.
 Renters insurance policies are typically significantly less expensive than homeowners and auto insurance policies.
-For example, the average rate for liability-only car insurance is $104 per month, and the average rate for homeowners insurance is $198 per month, according to Insurify data.
+For example, the average rate for liability-only car insurance is $103 per month, and the average rate for homeowners insurance is $211 per month for $300,000 in dwelling coverage, according to Insurify data.

 Renters insurance costs by state